-Already in 2017, Moncler implemented a project in Europe and the United States providing for the systematic collection of client feedback after each purchase through a brief questionnaire exploring different aspects of the shopping experience, including hospitality, personalisation, and service.
-In addition to identifying and redressing any cases of customer dissatisfaction, the project aims above all to support and help Client Advisors focus even more on gaining an in-depth knowledge of its clientele to offer a service that fully meets its expectations.
-And now, in the early months of 2018, this service is available in Asian markets and is planned to be extended to tourist clients in the second half of the year.
+In this regard, in 2017, Moncler launched a project in Europe and the United States, providing for the systematic collection of client feedback after each purchase through a brief questionnaire exploring different aspects of the shopping experience, including hospitality, personalisation, and service.
+The goal is to identify and redress any instance of customer dissatisfaction and, even more so, to give Client Advisors in-depth knowledge of their clientele, enabling them to offer a service that better meets expectations.
+The project is expected to be extended to Asia in early 2018, and to tourist clients in the second half of the year.

-In following this path, the Group launched the internal Client Service project in 2017.
-Fully operational in Italy, it will be implemented at European level in 2018.
-The goal is to cover all Regions in three years.
-This is not only a service unit set up to be the exclusive reference point for clients, but it is conceived to be a channel for a two-way dialogue between Moncler and its clientele with a view to continuous improvement.
+Similarly, the internal Client Service project launched in Italy in 2017, where it was fully operational by the end of the year, will be extended at European level in 2018 and at global level within three years.
+The Client Service was set up to serve as both a reference point for clients and a means to ensure a constant two-way dialogue between Moncler and its clientele, with a view to continuous improvement.

-In particular, this project is a milestone along the path that Moncler has charted out.
-It marks a new line of action for the future, namely the omni-channel approach, which spans from the redesign of the client experience in our boutiques to the reboot of the Moncler client experience on all channels of interaction with the Brand.
+This project was an important turning point for the Company, marking a new direction for the future based on an omni-channel approach, which entails a redesign spanning from the client experience in Moncler's boutiques to the client experience across all channels of interaction with the Brand.